Frequently Asked Questions

 Absolutely.
 Comments and questions are most welcome.

-How long has the Miami Children’s Fellowship Program existed?
+How long has the Nicklaus Children’s Fellowship Program existed?

 Under the leadership of Dr. Kini, the fellowship program has existed for seven years.

 Can the administrative fellowship program substitute as the administrative residency requirement for my university’s degree program?

 Yes, it can serve as a substitute for university required administrative residencies.